open62541/open62541/doc/building.rst

    Level of multi-threading support.
 The supported levels are currently as follows:

   - 0-99: Multithreading support disabled.
-  - 100-199: API functions marked with the UA_THREADSAFE-macro are protected internally with mutexes.
+  - >=100: API functions marked with the UA_THREADSAFE-macro are protected internally with mutexes.
     Multiple threads are allowed to call these functions of the SDK at the same time without causing race conditions.
     Furthermore, this level support the handling of asynchronous method calls from external worker threads.
-  - >=200: Work is distributed to a number of internal worker threads.
-Currently only used for mDNS discovery.
-    (EXPERIMENTAL FEATURE!
-Expect bugs.)

 Select build artefacts
 ^^^^^^^^^^^^^^^^^^^^^^